How to Create a Fake LinkedIn Account for Automation (If You Must) - 2025 Update

 Q: How much does a fake account failure actually cost?

-A: A couple of thousands including setup time, lost opportunities, wasted automation subscriptions, and restart costs.
+A: Several thousand dollars including setup time, lost opportunities, wasted automation subscriptions, and restart costs.

 Q: Can LinkedIn ban my real account if I use fake ones?